christianebacani/Roadmap/README.md

 # Table of Contents
 1. Overview
+2. Roadmap Files
+   ⋅ Understanding Data Engineering

 # Overview
 This repository is structured to reflect my learning path in data engineering.
 The projects within each file showcase practical applications of the concepts I have learned.
 By organizing my projects in this manner, I aim to provide a clear and structured overview of my skills and capabilities.

+# Roadmap Files

+# Understanding Data Engineering
+The `Understanding Data Engineering.md` file compiles key theoretical concepts and definitions that I learned from the DataCamp "Understanding Data Engineering" course.
+This file serves as a reference guide for important topics and terminologies in data engineering.